Stigmergic Swarming Agents for Fast Subgraph Isomorphism

 Matching edges aggregate into larger subgraphs as swarming agents seek for neighbors of already-matched nodes and reinforce the pheromone levels on those nodes and the edges that join them.
 Nodes that participate in more than one shared edge are further reinforced.
 Multiple edges in a shared subgraph reinforce each other, and the larger the subgraph, the more pheromone its nodes and edges accumulate.
 Pheromones on nodes in either graph that do not have shared edges eventually evaporate to 0.
 As the pheromones from many agents stabilize, a high quality matching emerges.

-In outlining ASSIST, we discuss \begin{itemize} \item the data model for the graphs we analyze, \item how the graphs are initialized when loaded into ASSIST, \item the peering process that identifies possible matches of individual nodes between the query and the data graphs, and \item the process of matching a single edge. \end{itemize}
+The following sections discuss 1) the data model for the graphs we analyze, 2) the classes and pseudocode of the algorithm, 3) how the graphs are initialized and possible matches identified, 4) the matching of a single edge, and 5) how we detect termination.